dmontgom22/HellRide/README.md

 # HellRide
  Hell Ride - A Ride to remember...

-In the early 1980's, I had an Apple II Plus computer with 64K of RAM, dual 5.25" floppy disks, and a color monitor as big as a television.
+In the early 1980's, I had an Apple ][ Plus computer with 64K of RAM, dual 5.25" floppy disks, and a color monitor as big as a television.
 And the very first game I ever bought was Infocom's Zork I: The Great Underground Empire.
 This was cool.
 It was all text-based.
 The game described your surroundings and you interacted with commands that